What is actinic keratosis?

 - People whose immune systems are weakened from illness or immunotherapy

 - Middle-aged and older people whose skin has been damaged by years of sun exposure

 Actinic keratosis is very common and occurs in millions of Americans.
 The number of cases is growing because people are failing to take the proper steps to protect themselves from sun exposure.

 How is actinic keratosis diagnosed?

 People who are at risk for any kind of skin disorder should check their skin on a regular basis.
-You should contact your healthcare provider should you notice any persistent bumps or spots with an unusual color, texture, shape, or size.
+If you notice any persistent bumps or spots with an unusual color, texture, shape, or size, contact your health care provider or a dermatologist.
 Other concerning signs are pimples that don't heal and anything that bleeds easily.
 Your doctor might perform a skin biopsy by removing part or all of the growth to determine if cancer cells are present.

 How is actinic keratosis treated?